 Being an entrepreneur and a female founder, I’ve come through a lot of diversity, so I’ve become accustomed to really pushing through to get to the root of any problem, and it can be difficult to pivot when you’re so invested.
 Yet, that is exactly what must happen in today’s current business environment – you must be really innovative and ready to go back to the drawing board at a moment’s notice!

 Andrea Loubier – Mailbird

-I don’t have a lot of regrets with life in general, but I think it is increasingly difficult for entrepreneurs to delegate once their business is up and running.
+I don’t have a lot of regrets about life in general, but I think it is increasingly difficult for entrepreneurs to delegate once their business is up and running.
 However, I learned that if I am not 100% the best person for the job, I am much better passing a particular task to a member of my team – anything else is a disservice to the client.

 Josh Ladick – GSA Focus